 - Energy is produced by a 14 kWp solar shelter.
-The charging station has the capacity to refuel 6 EVs with 16 kWh each, equivalent to 100 to 150 km per day. - The EVs will be used for rental activity and will be charged during the night from a 50 kWh battery which stores electricity not used during the day. - The main difficulty has been in finding ready-made components which could make the system simpler and more replicable. - The charging station will be operational in January 2015.
+The charging station has the capacity to refuel 6 EVs with 16 kWh each, equivalent to 100 to 150 km per day. - The EVs will be used for rental activity and will be charged during the night by a 50 kWh battery which stores electricity not used during the day. - The main difficulty has been in finding ready-made components which could make the system simpler and more replicable.